yumpyy/answers/django-signals.md

     Running in thread: Thread-1 (process_request_thread) <- this for signal
     """
 ```
+Name of thread in both caller and receiver function is same.
+Hence, django signals run in the same thread as the caller.

 ---

-**3.** By default do django signals run in the same database transaction as the caller?
+**3. By default do django signals run in the same database transaction as the caller?
 Please support your answer with a code snippet that conclusively proves your stance.
-The code does not need to be elegant and production ready, we just need to understand your logic.
+The code does not need to be elegant and production ready, we just need to understand your logic.**

 **Ans.** By default, django signals do not run in the same database transaction as the caller.
 Each SQL query runs in its own transaction.
 But it is possible to run both in same transaction using either `transaction.atomic` decorator or `transaction.atomic` context manager.